 I’d like to give you a few pointers about witnessing that might help you lead someone to Jesus.
 Here are some thoughts on how to witness:

-Be godly – Jn 4:17-18 – the woman at the well had sin in her life and Jesus let her know that he knew what it was – when he asked her about her husband, she realized that he was a prophet – in witnessing we are ambassadors for Christ – the Holy Spirit is reproving the person you are talking to of sin, righteousness and judgment – so when witnessing don’t be trivial – the sinner with whom you are dealing isn’t just coming to Jesus t have a relationship with him – sin is his problem and Jesus died to save him from his sins – that’s very important.
+Be godly – Jn 4:17-18.
+The woman at the well had sin in her life and Jesus let her know that he knew what it was.
+When he asked her about her husband, she realized that he was a prophet.
+In witnessing we are ambassadors for Christ.
+The Holy Spirit is reproving the person you are talking to of sin, righteousness and judgment.
+So when witnessing don’t be trivial.
+The sinner with whom you are dealing isn’t just coming to Jesus to have a relationship with him.
+Sin is his problem and Jesus died to save him from his sins.
+That’s very important.

-Be ready – Jn 4:26 – at the right time you will see the “golden” opportunity to “lead” a sinner to Jesus – Jesus knew precisely when to reveal himself to the woman at the well [not at Jn 4:19 but at Jn 4:26, following Jn 4:25] – he didn’t hesitate when the time was right – so, though, we are encouraging you to give the Spirit and the person you are dealing with time, we are also encouraging you to make sure they get saved when they are ready – so often lately people will ask after thorough personal work, “So how do I receive him?”
+Be ready – Jn 4:26.
+At the right time you will see the “golden” opportunity to “lead” a sinner to Jesus.
+Jesus knew precisely when to reveal himself to the woman at the well [not at Jn 4:19 but at Jn 4:26, following Jn 4:25].
+He didn’t hesitate when the time was right.
+So, though, we are encouraging you to give the Spirit and the person you are dealing with time, we are also encouraging you to make sure they get saved when they are ready.
+Often lately people will ask after thorough personal work, “So how do I receive him?”
 And I answer with Jn 16:24.
 To be sure, I always ask a person what he wants to do.
 I ask, “So, what would you like to do now?
 Would you like to receive Jesus and ask him to save you or would you like some more time to think about it?”
 When he asks for more time, I give it to him.
 He isn’t ready.
 But when he says that he wants to receive Jesus then we proceed to help him pray if he needs help.
 I prefer to let him pray on his own.
 Some of the prayers I have heard are far better than any soul winner’s prayer I have ever seen.